Explore other offices & services

 Low deductible: The deductible is what you must pay before the insurance company will begin paying for any of your covered expenses.
 Look for a policy with annual deductibles of $500 or less.
 Also consider whether the plan has other deductibles--for example, for prescription drugs.

 Annual out-of-pocket maximum: Look for a plan with an annual out-of-pocket maximum.
 Medical care in the U.S. is expensive, and bills can add up quickly if you have a serious illness or emergency.
-Many plans share costs between the individual and the company, but your portion of the cost could be quite high--thousands of dollars, or more--if you become seriously ill or injured.
+Many plans share costs between the individual and the company, but your portion of the cost could be quite high—thousands of dollars, or more—if you become seriously ill or injured.
 Some insurance plans specify an annual out-of-pocket maximum, which is usually a fixed dollar amount.
 Once you pay that amount, the insurance company will cover remaining costs for covered expenses.
 Plans without an out-of-pocket maximum could mean very large medical bills if you have a serious illness or injury.

-Coverage levels: Some plans offer coverage at specific dollar amounts for certain services--for example, these plans might pay $1000/day for hospital room and board, or $2000/incident for surgery.
+Coverage levels: Some plans offer coverage at specific dollar amounts for certain services—for example, these plans might pay $1,000/day for hospital room and board, or $2,000/incident for surgery.
 If you were hospitalized or needed surgery, this coverage might not be sufficient, and you would be responsible for paying everything beyond those dollar amounts.
 Look for plans that offer coverage of Usual Reasonable & Customary (URC) or preferred allowance.
 URC coverage means the insurance company will pay for covered expenses at the rate which is standard for the procedure in the area where you received treatment.
 The preferred allowance rate means the company will pay for covered expenses at a rate that has been pre-negotiated by the company and the provider.
 In the case of URC and preferred allowance, the insurance company will pay a percentage of the cost for covered expenses, and you'll pay the rest.
-It's always cheaper for you to receive care at an in-network provider.
+It's always less expensive for you to receive care at an in-network provider.

 Exclusions: Make sure you read the list of exclusions and consider whether there are any exclusions which could negatively affect you.
 For example, do you have any pre-existing conditions that the policy won't cover?